CIANA Explains: The Indigenous History of Astoria

 By the turn of the 20th century, residents of the now-booming Astoria regularly clashed with local authorities over management of the creek and its detrimental impact on public health.
 The solution was to completely bury Sunswick Creek under new industrial buildings; its only visible remnant is a small inlet at the southern end of Socrates Sculpture Park.

 Like Sunswick Creek, the history of Native Americans in New York is buried.
-The Lenape people of the New York City area did not leave written records, so much of what we know comes from the Europeans.
+The Lenni-Lenape people of the New York City area did not leave written records, so much of what we know comes from the Europeans.
 Although European accounts of encounters with Native Americans are often full of bias, they shed light on the lesser-known presence of Indigenous peoples in modern-day Queens.

-Astoria itself was not well-populated.
+For centuries prior to the arrival of the Europeans, much of the Northeast, from Delaware to Connecticut, was known as Lenapehoking, the homeland of the Lenape.
 Much of Western Queens overall was uninhabited hunting ground for the local tribes; the land between Long Island City and Corona was known in the Algonquin language as Wandownock, meaning “fine land between the two streams,” referring to the East River and Flushing Bay.

 A number of related Lenape peoples lived in other parts of what is now New York City.
 The Munsee subtribe dominated parts of Manhattan.
 The closest group to Astoria were the Mespeatches, who lived alongside Newtown Creek in what is now Maspeth, which derives its name from the tribe.
 Mespeatches in Algonquin means “bad water place,” likely referring to the stagnant water in the creek.

-The Canarsee were another branch of the Lenape who primarily lived in Brooklyn, are the namesake of the Canarsie neighborhood there, and appeared to have a presence in Astoria as well.
 The Rockaway, as their name suggests, lived on and around the Rockaway peninsula, with theories abounding as to the etymology of the name and its geographic indicators.
 The Matinecock primarily dwelt in Northeast Queens and along Long Island’s north shore.

 These names are debatable; it is uncertain whether the Indigenous peoples themselves actually identified as Mespeatches, Canarsee, or Rockaway, or whether Europeans assigned these names to people based on nearby locations, as was common practice.